 - Administration of either dose does not need to be repeated if the patient sneezes or blows their nose following administration

-- As heavy nasal congestion might impede delivery of the vaccine to the nasopharyngeal mucosa, deferral of administration until resolution of the nasal congestion should be considered, or if appropriate, an alternative intramuscularly administered influenza vaccine
+- As heavy nasal congestion might impede delivery of the vaccine to the nasopharyngeal mucosa, deferral of administration until resolution of the nasal congestion should be considered, or if appropriate, an alternative intramuscularly administered flu vaccine

 - The LAIV can also be given at the same time as other live or inactivated vaccines.
-Although it was previously recommended that, where vaccines cannot be administered simultaneously; a 4-week interval should be observed between live viral vaccines, the JCVI has advised that no specific intervals need to be observed between the live attenuated intranasal influenza vaccine and other live vaccines (see chapter 6 of the Green Book)
+Although it was previously recommended that, where vaccines cannot be administered simultaneously; a 4-week interval should be observed between live viral vaccines, the JCVI has advised that no specific intervals need to be observed between the live attenuated intranasal flu vaccine and other live vaccines (see chapter 6 of the Green Book)

-- As a wide variety of influenza vaccines are on the UK market each year, it is especially important that the exact brand of vaccine, batch number, and site at which each vaccine is given is accurately recorded in the patient records
+- As a wide variety of flu vaccines are on the UK market each year, it is especially important that the exact brand of vaccine, batch number, and site at which each vaccine is given is accurately recorded in the patient records

 - Where the vaccine is given for occupational reasons, it is recommended that the employer keep a vaccination record